What is Purple Heart Wood: Origin, Characteristics, Types, and Uses

 If you buy something through our posts, we may get a small commission.
 Read more here.

-As an exotic wood material with unique grain color and high durability, Purpleheart wood has become popular among many craftsmen.
+As an exotic wood material with unique grain color and high durability, Purpleheart wood has become popular among many craftsmen, including myself.
 The only problem is it’s sold in wood types, and not all of them suit the same tools and projects.

 Purple Heart Timber Characteristics Summary